DimitriGianna/MechaCar_Statistical_Analysis/README.md

 - ground clearance: 0<0.05, statistically significant, non-random
 - AWD:  0.19>0.05, not statistically significant, random

-Vehicale length and ground clearance provided a non-random amount of variance to the mpg values in the dataset.
+- Vehicale length and ground clearance provided a non-random amount of variance to the mpg values in the dataset.
-All of the variables have slopes that are not equal to zero however some are very close to zero.
+- The slope of the linear model is not considered to be zero because the coefficients of the variables are not zero.
+- The linear models predicts mpg of MechaCar prototypes reasonably well because the R-squared = 0.7149, or roughly 71% accurate.

 ## 2. Summary Statistics on Suspension Coils